arturoalcibia/arturoalcibia.github.io/_posts/2020-09-15-maya-api-crowd-system.md

 ---
 layout: post
-title: Crowd system | Maya Api subtitle :
+title: Crowd system Part 1
-tags: [Maya, python, c++, maya api, maya deformer, crowd, crowd system]
+sequence: crowdsMaya
+part:
+tags: [Maya, c++]
 author: Arturo Alcibia
 comments : True
 ---

-## TL;DR

 This node is a basic crowd system for taking 'agents' from point A to point B while dodging other agents and mesh obstacles (walls, non-walkable areas, etc.)

 - A* algorithm
 - Written in C++ for better performance